gruntjs/grunt-docs/Getting-started.md

 Grunt is a task-based command line build tool written in JavaScript. *[Why does grunt exist?](https://github.com/gruntjs/grunt/wiki/Why-grunt%3F)*

 ## Installing the CLI
+**If you have installed grunt globally in the past, you will need to remove it with `npm uninstall -g grunt` first.**

 In order to use grunt, you'll want to install the command line interface (CLI) globally.

 ```bash